IvanEz/Red-GAN/gan/README.md

 # Red-GAN
 The implementation is in large adopted from SPADE-GAN (https://github.com/NVlabs/SPADE)

+### Train
-train.py script is used for training.
-Executing the statement `python3 train.py -h`, outputs:
+The train.py script is used for training.
+Executing the help statement `python3 train.py -h` shows available training options:

 ````
 usage: train.py [-h] [--gpu_ids GPU_IDS]